sparkflows/sparkflows-docs/docs/aws/operations.rst

 Routing Maintenance
 --------------------

-Apart from backups of the database, Sparkflows does not need much of routine maintenance.
+Apart from backups of the database, Fire does not need much of routine maintenance.

-Sparkflows stores the details of the job executions.
+Fire stores the details of the job executions in the relational database.
 Over time, you may have too many jobs executed.
 Deleting old jobs from the Workflow Executions page is a good idea so as not to fill up the database too much.
-But this has the ability to handle millions of jobs, so you do not have to worry too much about it.
+But it has the ability to handle millions of jobs, so you do not have to worry too much about it.

 Support
 -------

 For support, you can contact Sparkflows at support@sparkflows.io.
-We will guide you through the procees.
+We will guide you through the process.

 Sparkflows can also support you though Zendesk tickets.
 Get in touch with us for guidance and setup.